 Kittens can be very playful, so it is important to ensure that they are not playful to the extent that they become destructive.
 There are several cat toys and accessories that you can purchase for your cat to keep them occupied which should result in good behavior.

-Buying a cat scratching post is also a great idea and will give your kitten something to focus on.
+Buying a cat scratching post or tree is also a great idea and will give your kitten something to focus on.